eandersonEverfi/product-qa-docs/docs/horizontal_scroll.md

 user scrolls the With Cards version to the right

 post scrolling to the right
-The right edge button will be hidden\
+The right edge button will not be visible\
 The left edge button will be visible

 Visual check Post right scrolling view of With Cards version